 We held an informational webinar with the members of the fellowship programming committee before the application process, where they gave a program overview and joined in community discussion.
 You can watch the recording of the webinar here.
 You can also read the press release announcing the program here.

 Our application period is now closed.
 For more information about future opportunities for Muslim Storytellers and other Highlights Foundation offerings, please sign up for our mailing list.

 The Muslim Storytellers Fellowship is a working program with flexibility to add and adapt sessions as we discover the needs of our writers and illustrators.

 Many of the sessions will take place online within our Muslim Storytellers Fellowship community, some sessions will take place on an individual basis online or at the Highlights Foundation retreat center in Northeastern Pennsylvania.

 - Amplifying the voices of Muslim writers and illustrators

 - Networking and connecting with supportive mentors

 The program will include:

-The Highlights Foundation is currently working with the program committee to build out the sessions and opportunities for the fellowship.
+The Highlights Foundation is currently working with the program committee to build out the sessions and opportunities for remainder of the fellowship.
 If you or your organization can offer support to Muslim Storytellers and are interested in participating, please contact us via this form.